StevenPG/kubernetes-homelab/Part_2_Operating_System/README.md

 I grabbed a cable for each of those, an old crappy monitor (that only has VGA and DVI-D ports), and plugged them in one at a time until I have a free-hanging cable out of the back of each machine.

 With that, I plugged in my trusty USB drive with an installable Ubuntu ISO deployed and ran through the default installation on each node.

-## Final System Layout

-TODO - list each system here with all of their need-to-know components

-## TODO

-TODO - Talk about drive configuration across each of the boxes, include steps taken to configure the nodes

-TODO - note the creds and names on paper, update hostnames

-TODO - rename hostnames